Volunteer opportunities for kids in NYC

 Dedicated to rescuing perfectly good food that may otherwise be thrown out, this NYC organization helps to support the 1.4 million New Yorkers living in poverty.
 You and the little ones can help coordinate a food drive or help run a virtual drive, and older kids can join a volunteer team (must be 15 and older to volunteer at City Harvest offices and 18 or older to participate in other volunteer opportunities).

 This renowned organization collected and distributed 18 million toys to seven million families in need last year.
 You can help them continue their efforts in a few different ways: Donate online or volunteer your time as a family by hosting a toy-drop site.
-Any organization or company can participate and your kiddos will love helping kids just like them!
+Any organization or company can participate, and your children will love having a hand in giving and organizing.

-Though they offer various volunteer opportunities throughout the year, holiday bag decorating (to add a personal touch to meal deliveries) and Thanksgiving meal delivery are a few of the things that families can partake in together during the most wonderful time of the year.
-To participate, e-mail email@example.com or call 212-294-8158.
+Though they offer various volunteer opportunities throughout the year, holiday bag decorating (to add a personal touch to meal deliveries) and Thanksgiving meal delivery are a few of the things that families can partake in together.
+To check for opportunities throughout the year, visit this page where you can register.
+To participate, e-mail firstname.lastname@example.org or call 212-294-8158.

 New York Pantry depends on volunteer help to serve thousands of meals each year, and young volunteers are welcome!
 Participants must be 14 years of age or older and can help with distribution of pantry items, help serve hot meals or help pack pantry items.

 New York Cares not only provides opportunities for adults to give back to their communities, but also has hundred of youth projects available.
 Teen group projects encourage those 14 and older to join up with a group leader (21 and older) for various activities, including serving meals to the homeless, spending time with seniors, and helping younger kids with their homework.
 Instill the value of service at an even younger age by signing up for a family-friendly project and bringing your child to volunteer alongside you.